traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

          redirectUrl: "/cback"
    ```

-2. Publish the service using <b>ingressroute</b> and attach the OIDC middleware to the route definition.
+2. Publish the service using **ingressroute** and attach the OIDC middleware to the route definition.

     ```yaml
     apiVersion: traefik.io/v1alpha1